wtolkien/meta-vyos/README.md

 easy to run VyOS router software on a wide variety of embedded platforms.

-The project is currently at a very early stage: Some core VyOS packages have been converted to OpenEmbedded and it is possible to start up a VyOS image in Qemu and try out VyOS's command completion feature.
-That's about it.
+The project is currently at a very early stage: Some core VyOS packages have been converted to OpenEmbedded and it is possible to start up a VyOS image in Qemu.
+It is possible to change configuration and, for example, configure an Ethernet port.
+Other features may or may not work yet

 There is a lot more work to do and any help from interested parties is very welcome.

 ## Some of the immediate issues:

-- Privileged mode does not yet work: Once the 'configure' command has been entered, command completion and the build-in CLI help system no longer works.
-  This could be related to permission problems or problems with the unionfs-fuse sytem that's used by Debian VyOS
-- Config load/save is not yet working.
-This is likely related to the way how a config partition is traditionally mounted in Debian VyOS.
+- More packages need to be converted, features need to be tested.
+- Most VyOS source packages build with GNU autotools, however they don't allow building outside of the source directory.
+This prevents the usage of the 'devtool' command that's useful for local developmend with OpenEmbedded/bitbake.
 - Image management is not working, and it may never work in the same way usually does with Debian VyOS.
 Debian VyOS uses Debian's LiveCD architecture with initramfs/squashfs to handle multiple images.
 It is not clear yet how this